How can I be set free, saved or be righteous before God is a question that has been ask since Adam and Eve were kicked out of the garden.

 The answer is quite simple, Jesus is the only way to be set free from slavery to sin;

 Jesus death on the cross paid our debt for our sins in the only way that was acceptable to God.
-He was buried.
-He was raised from the dead on the third day.
-He was seen by many after He was raised back to life (Acts 1:3).
+He was buried and raised from the dead on the third day.
+Jesus was seen by many after He was raised back to life (Acts 1:3).

 Romans 10:9 KJV That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
 10 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.